 What is the best way to use chemical exfoliants?

-When you use chemical exfoliants, you may need to wait for like 30 minutes for it to seep properly into the skin and work well.
-After the 30 minutes, your skin would naturally balance out the acidity of the chemical exfoliant and the exfoliation would cease.
+When you use chemical exfoliants, you may need to wait for like 30 minutes for them to seep properly into the skin and work well.
+After 30 minutes, your skin would naturally balance out the acidity of the chemical exfoliant and the exfoliation would cease.
 After washing it off, wait a while before applying other products.
 The longer you wait before applying additional products, the more effective the exfoliation.

 How to use physical exfoliants

 For physical exfoliants, the use depends on the type of product you are using for exfoliating.
-If you are using a liquid, gel, or scrub with grains, granules, or other particles like microbeads or sugar to exfoliate; you simply apply it on your face and gently rub your fingers around it.
+If you are using a liquid, gel, or scrub with grains, granules, or other particles like microbeads or sugar to exfoliate; you simply apply it to your face and gently rub your fingers around it.
 Alternatively, you can use an exfoliating tool to rub it in.
 The major aim is to rub the content around your skin in motions to buff away the dead skin cells.
 This can go on for a while till you feel satisfied and then you can wash it off.
 In the end, you should have smooth and refined skin.

 What do you do before/during/after exfoliating?

-Some people want to exfoliate but do not know where to begin, what to do first of what to do after.
+Some people want to exfoliate but do not know where to begin, what to do first or what to do after.
 Some just finish exfoliating, wash their face, and jump into bed or go ahead with their makeup if they are going out.
 This method is not the right process to complete your exfoliation.
 In case you don’t know, here are simple steps to follow when you want to exfoliate: